This post contains affiliate links.

 For budget accommodation, Daniel and I used the Guest House Diamant.
 The rooms were clean and spacious, private, and had large balconies with ocean views.
 Although it was located in the New Town it was less than 10 minutes walking from the beach, and for only 24 lev / 14 usd per night for a private room, it’s one of the best deals in this Sozopol guide.

-The Complete Sozopol Guide
+Plan Your Trip With the Complete Sozopol Guide

 Use this complete Sozopol guide to find the best accommodation, restaurants, bars, and things to do in town, and then sit back, relax, and enjoy your stay on the beach.